Its population: 4,095,140

 Doubtless, the chronic instability existing

-since 10 years running made it difficult for successive CAR's governments to
+since 1960 made it difficult for successive CAR's governments

 lack modern transportation network.
 Scarce financial means are used for security,